LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 4 - Register implementation.md

 window.axios.defaults.baseURL = "http://parkingapi.test/api/v1";
 ```

-We set `X-Requested-With` header to tell server it is XHR request, and it serves additional purpose so the server must consent to CORS policies.
+We set `X-Requested-With` header to tell the server it is an XHR request, and it serves an additional purpose so the server must consent to CORS policies.

-Option `window.axios.defaults.withCredentials = true;` tells axios library to send the cookies along the request.
+Option `window.axios.defaults.withCredentials = true;` tells the axios library to send the cookies along the request.

-Convenience option is `window.axios.defaults.baseURL = "http://parkingapi.test/api/v1";` so we can omit full urls in our requests and just type in relative path of the server's API endpoint.
+The convenience option is `window.axios.defaults.baseURL = "http://parkingapi.test/api/v1";` so we can omit full URLs in our requests and just type in the relative path of the server's API endpoint.

-After that we need import `src/bootstrap.js` file into `src/main.js` , this can be seen on the first line:
+After that we need to import `src/bootstrap.js` file into `src/main.js`, this can be seen in the first line:

 ```js
 import "@/bootstrap.js";